Blues Magoos: Re-releases on CD

 The original group's output on CD is now complete.
 Repertoire Records has released their three albums in deluxe digi-packages with detailed liner notes.
 Each CD has bonus tracks which include mono versions of single releases, fan club exclusives, and obscure early recordings.
 Additionally, Collectables Records still has the doubled-up Psychedelic Lollipop/Electric Comic Book CD for sale and Mercury's Kaleidoscopic Compendium anthology is still available as well.
 The post-1969 group's output has not been released on CD to date.
-In 2011 Sundazed Records reissued Psychedelic Lollipop and Electric Comic Book on limited edition (1000 copies) vinyl and CD from the first generation Mercury master tapes with greatly improved sound quality compared to earlier reissues.
+In 2011 Sundazed Music reissued Psychedelic Lollipop and Electric Comic Book on limited edition (1000 copies) vinyl and CD from the first generation Mercury master tapes with greatly improved sound quality compared to earlier reissues.